66 Models

 (Detail from larger web image)

 Camera EM 4034xxx (taking lens 454xxx) now has the serial number on the rear of the focusing hood like all subsequent examples and crank wind models.
 EM 4100xxx seems to be the first with the second type of plastic lens caps without the tab.
 There may be an earlier example with shiny silver control wheels instead of the mat silver domed type but most cameras seemed to change from EM 5060xxx.
 The hood logo changes from the narrow “Y”, to the wide “Y” of all later models with EM 5102xxx.
-The last camera is EM 7070xxx which has taking lens number 706xxx.
-This is the “first” with the parallel bars on the rear of the focusing hood finished in black instead of silver.
-It is original because of the obvious “EM” serial number and the 1967 year, by both claimed end date and by serial number, fits.
+The second last camera is EM 7070xxx which has taking lens number 706xxx.
+This is the first with the parallel bars on the rear of the focusing hood finished in black instead of silver.
+There are some claims that production ended in August 1967, however, correspondent P. Warden has sent me a photo of the serial number on his hood, EM 7090132, i.e., September 1967.

 (Scan of right flyer provided courtesy of Leigh Harris)